 Jobs at the Winter Olympics

-The 2014 Winter Olympics will be held in Sochi, Russia
+The 2018 Winter Olympics will be held in Pyeongchang, South Korea

-The 2010 Winter Olympics were held in Vancouver, British Columbia, Canada with a variety of events taking place in venues as far away as Whistler, BC.
+The 2014 Winter Olympics were held in Sochi, Russia with a variety of events taking place in surrounding areas.

 The first Winter Olympic Games was held in Sweden in 1901.
 The Nordic games were meant to provide a winter alternative to the Summer Games, which now alternates every two years between the two events.
 Initially, the Winter Games was far less popular than the Summer Olympics mainly because of the cold weather and remote travel locations required to access the event.
 Now however, with better accommodations and televised coverage of the Games, the Winter Olympics and Paralympic Games are some of the most popular sporting events in the world.
-In this section find out how to work for the 2010 Winter Olympics in addition to the many volunteer opportunities available for the games.
-Employees and volunteers are needed for work not only in Vancouver but also in Whistler, Squamish, Calgary, Toronto, and Pemberton.
+In this section find out how to work for the 2018 Winter Olympics in addition to the many volunteer opportunities available for the games.

 Winter Olympics Jobs

-Event organization for the 2010 Winter Olympics was led by the Vancouver Organizing Committee, or VANOC.
-VANOC was been charged with undergoing all of the preparatory measures in assuring that the Winter Games are executed flawlessly.
-This means employing thousands of people and training volunteers in all the necessary areas needed to execute event of this magnitude.
+The Winter Olympics employs thousands of people and volunteers in all the necessary areas needed to execute event of this magnitude.
 While it would be impossible to outline every job title that is available in working for the Winter Olympics some of the areas where jobs are available include event administration, event security jobs, customer services, sponsorship, medical, construction and city planning, press operations, work force, transportation, venue management, venue construction, torch relay, sustainability, energy, logistics and internet management.
-The wide variety of jobs needed and the qualifications for each can be found on the VANOC hiring website under specific Olympics job headings.

 How to Apply

-To apply for a job, first visit the VANOC hiring website and search for available jobs.
-You can also upload your resume to the hiring database where you will be informed if a job that fits your qualifications and experience becomes available.
+To apply for a job, first visit the PyeongChang 2018 website and search for available jobs.
 For a general list of the types of jobs you can often find at events, check out our list of events jobs at the beginning of this section.